-Figure 22 shows the sandbar evolution process that was seen in upstream side of bank disaster place during the flood.
-This calculation result indicates that traces of sandbar edge and watercourse formed through the process shown in this figure (Step1 ~ 4).
-It is considered that meandering flow rapidly shifted towards the river dike due to the bank erosion, as a result, traces of transverse scrolling sandbar-edge is left on the formed sandbar.
-These characteristics of traces left on the sandbar are very similar to those on actual place (Fig. 23).
+Figure 22 shows the sandbar evolution process that was seen in the upstream side of the bank disaster location during the flood.
+This calculation result indicates that traces of sandbar edge and watercourse formed through the process shown in this figure (Step $1 \sim 4$ ).
+It is considered that meandering flow rapidly shifted towards the river dike due to the bank erosion, as a result, traces of a transverse scrolling sandbar edge is left on the formed sandbar.
+These characteristics of traces left on the sandbar are very similar to those of the actual place (Fig. 23).